Optimal Partitioning for Dual-Pivot Quicksort: Choosing Pivots From a Sample

-In the previous subsection, we have shown that optimal dual pivot quicksort using a sample of size $5$ clearly beats clever quicksort which uses the median of three elements.
+In the previous subsection, we have shown that optimal dual-pivot quicksort using a sample of size $5$ clearly beats clever quicksort which uses the median of three elements.
 We will now investigate how these two variants compare when the sample size grows.

 The following proposition, which is a special case of \cite[Proposition III.9 and Proposition III.10]{hennequin}, will help in this discussion. \begin{proposition} Let $a \cdot n + O(1)$ be the average partitioning cost of a quicksort algorithm $\mathcal{A}$ that chooses the pivot(s) from a sample of size $k$, for constants $a$ and $k$.
 Then the following holds: \begin{enumerate} \item If $k+1$ is even and $\mathcal{A}$ is a classical quicksort variant that chooses the median of these $k$ samples, then the average sorting cost is